slipstream/SlipStreamDocumentation/docs/release_notes/candidate_releases.rst

 For application users and application developers [Alice, Clara]:
  - Users can now enter CPU/RAM/Disk sizes for the component instances in the generic Cloud Configuration -> Cloud section on the components.
-Depending on the cloud (working with t-short sizes or directly with CPU/RAM/Disk), these values will be mapped either directly to the corresponding CPU/RAM/Disk or the closest match to the t-short size will be made.
+Depending on the cloud (working with t-shirt sizes or directly with CPU/RAM/Disk), these values will be mapped either directly to the corresponding CPU/RAM/Disk or the closest match to the t-shirt size will be made.
 The mapping is done using service offers defined the Service Catalog.
  - New Python CLI and API were released to be used with SlipStream services like `nuv.la <https://nuv.la>`_.
 For more details please see `CLI